snrndi121/alogorithm-work2017/code/work1/README.md

 - old_version : The source file util 'square.cpp',which is the lastest version.
 - sampledata : the test data for all source file.
 	- gendata.cpp : It will be generated the testing file.
 And you can define its total testing number.

-# SCORE
-- the 'square.cpp' has the 90 score of 100.